-3.2 Service Frequency
+4.2 Service Frequency

-Service Frequency - the number of transit vehicles on a given route that are provided at a stop or station within a period of time.
+Service Frequency - the number of transit vehicles on a given route passing a stop or a station within a period of time.
 A related measure, headway, is the amount of time between vehicles on a given route in the same direction.